tutorial

 Modifying a Link

 A linktype may or may not have fields associated with it.
 If it does, you may assign a specific value to them.
-For example, if you were to examine the definition for the linktype “Rental” you might find it has the "RentDate" field associated with it.
 To set a link's field value in the "Domain Object Manipulation" client, you can select the connection from the navigation window and push the "Edit Link" button.

 link edit #00002-FD60DBE6